crate/cloud-tutorials/docs/cluster-deployment/stripe.rst

 Number of nodes
 ---------------

-The number of nodes serves as a horizontal scaling of your CrateDB Cloud cluster.
+The number of nodes represents the horizontal scaling of your CrateDB Cloud cluster.

 ---